-A large amount of Resilient, Defensive Assets in your portfolio will make it weather all kind of troubles, but those assets will also refrain your portfolio from participating in a growing economy.
+A large amount of Resilient, Defensive Assets in your portfolio will make it weather all kinds of troubles, but those assets will also refrain your portfolio from participating in a growing economy.
 While a large number of High-Risk Assets will help you take advantage of a growing economy, it also has the power to completely erode your investment capital within days, that too, without you even knowing.

 - Knowing your Own Risk Tolerance.